Murray Waas

-Waas also comments on contemporary American political controversies in his personal blogs Whatever Already! and at The Huffington Post.
-An "instant book", the United States v.
-I. Lewis Libby, which he edited, with research assistance by Jeff Lomonaco, was published by Union Square Press (an imprint of Sterling Publishing) in June 2007.

-Personal history
+Education and early career

-Waas was born in Philadelphia, Pennsylvania, and originally hoped to have a career in law and city politics ("To be the district attorney and mayor of the City of Philadelphia"), but he dropped out of George Washington University before graduating.
+Waas was born in Philadelphia, Pennsylvania, and originally hoped to have a career in law and city politics.
+He briefly attended George Washington University before leaving to pursue a career in journalism.
+While still attending college, Waas began working for American newspaper columnist Jack Anderson.
+Waas first worked for columnist Anderson at age 18, the summer of his freshman year of college: "When I went out for interviews, the subjects took one look at me and just laughed...
+I was one of those 18-year-old kids who looked 15," he once recalled.

-In 1987, when Waas was only twenty-six years old, he learned that he had a life-threatening "advanced form" of cancer.
-On June 26, 2006, Washington Post media writer Howard Kurtz disclosed that Waas had been told that he had an "incurable Stage C" cancer and faced a "terminal diagnosis."
+In 1987, when Waas was 26, he learned that he had a life-threatening advanced form of cancer.
+Years later, on June 26, 2006, Washington Post media writer Howard Kurtz wrote that Waas had been told that he had an "incurable Stage C" cancer and faced a "terminal diagnosis."

 Subsequently, Waas successfully sued the George Washington University Medical Center, which had negligently "failed to diagnose his cancer."
 Waas won a $650,000 verdict in the case.
 The verdict, in turn, was later upheld by the D.C.
 Court of Appeals."
-Although, according to a report prepared by a pathologist who testified in the case, "over 90% of [such] patients... are dead within two years," Waas survived and was later declared "cancer-free."-- his recovery and survival later described as a miracle by the physicians treating him.
-In winning the appeal of the jury's verdict by the hospital, the appeals court devised new case law expanding the rights of cancer patients and ordinary patients to sue and seek justice through the courts because of medical mistakes.
+Although, according to a report prepared by a pathologist who testified in the case, "over 90% of [such] patients... are dead within two years," Waas survived and was later declared "cancer-free"—his recovery and survival later described as a miracle by the physicians treating him.
+In winning the appeal of the jury's verdict by the hospital, the appeals court devised new case law expanding the rights of cancer patients and ordinary patients to pursue restitution through the courts because of medical mistakes.

-Although he initially shied away from writing about health care because of his history as a cancer survivor, in 2009 and 2010, Waas weighed in with a series of articles for Reuters, detailing how many of the nation's largest health insurance companies, improperly, and even illegally, canceled the policies of tens of thousands of policyholders shortly after they were diagnosed with HIV, cancer, and other life-threatening but costly diseases.
-One story disclosed that the nation's then largest health insurer, WellPoint, using a computer algorithm, identified women recently diagnosed with breast cancer and then singled them out for cancellation of their policies, without a legitimate cause to do so.
-The story not only caused considerable and immediate public outrage, but led Secretary of Health and Human Services, Kathleen Sebelius, and President Barack Obama, to call on WellPoint to end the practice.

-Pressured by the Obama administration, WellPoint and the nation's other largest health insurers agreed to immediately end the practice.
-Waas was credited with saving the lives of countless other cancer patients like himself, and making sure that tens of thousands of other people did not have their insurance unfairly canceled.
-He won the Barlett & Steele Award for Business Investigative Reporting from the Walter Cronkite School of Journalism and Mass Communication of Arizona State University as well as other honors for the stories.